dsyer/spring-xd-module-runner/README.md

       index: 0
 ```

-The `xd.module.tap` section tells the module runner which topic you want to subscribe to.
+The `spring.bus.tap` section tells the module runner which topic you want to subscribe to.
 It creates a new group (a tap can't be in the same group as the one it is tapping) and starts a new index count, in case anyone wants to listen downstream.